Earthcomputer/clientcommands/CONTRIBUTING.md

 * Use import statements rather than fully qualified class names
 ### Command registry
 * Execute a command's code mostly in a dedicated method, rather than in the `register` method
 * If the command was successful and there isn't something sensible to return, it should `return 0`.
-If the command was not successful, an exception should be thrown.
+If the command was not successful, an exception should be thrown
 ### Miscellaneous
 * Only use up to Java 8 in your code
 * Java classes should have a newline at the end of the file